 This is a rich and delicious agave-sweetened cake.
 The batter contains one whole orange and no sugar.
 We decorated the top with orange slices this time but you can also decorate it with edible flowers.
 Nasturtiums are a great choice.

-I love to bake but I don’t like how I feel after I eat conventionally made cakes: fat, bloated, and fatigued.
+I love to bake.
+But I don’t like how I feel after I eat conventionally made cakes: fat, bloated, and fatigued.

-To make the agave-sweetened orange cake:
+To make this agave-sweetened orange cake:

 1 2/3 cup whole wheat flour